S. E. Cupp: Media career

 After graduating from Cornell, Cupp worked for an online magazine and a public relations company.
-She was also a contributor to Politico.com's The Arena and has been a frequent guest in the past on all three cable news channels – CNN, Fox News, and MSNBC.
+She was also a contributor to Politico.com's The Arena and has been a frequent guest on all three major cable news channels – CNN, Fox News, and MSNBC.

 Her writings have appeared in several publications, including The Washington Post, New York Daily News, The American Spectator, Townhall, Newsmax, Human Events, Slate, Maxim, and The Daily Caller.

 In 2009, Cupp was hired as a columnist at the New York Daily News.
 In 2011, she was hired as a writer and commentator for Mercury Radio Arts, the organization owned and operated by Glenn Beck.
-Shortly after being hired by Beck, Cupp was given her show, "S.E.
-Cupp" on the Insider Extreme broadcast found on Glennbeck.com.
+Shortly after being hired by Beck, Cupp was given her show, S.E.
+Cupp, on the Insider Extreme broadcast on Glennbeck.com.
 The show was moved to GBTV (now TheBlaze TV).

 On June 25, 2012, she began co-hosting The Cycle on MSNBC with political strategist Krystal Ball, pop-culture commentator Touré, and senior Salon political writer Steve Kornacki.

-CNN announced on June 26, 2013, that Cupp would join a new version of Crossfire re-launching in the fall of 2013, with panelists Newt Gingrich, Stephanie Cutter, and Van Jones.
+After living and working in New York City for over a decade, Cupp moved to Washington, D.C., in 2013, after CNN hired her to join the panel of a new version of Crossfire, with panelists Newt Gingrich, Stephanie Cutter, and Van Jones.
 Consequently, Cupp left MSNBC and The Cycle, following her final appearance on June 27, 2013.

-On March 13, 2017, CNN's sister network, HLN, announced that Cupp would host a new evening program, S.E.
-Cupp Unfiltered, in June.
+On March 13, 2017, CNN's sister network, HLN, announced that Cupp would host a new evening program, S. E. Cupp Unfiltered, in June.
 In August 2018, the program moved to CNN as a weekly program on Saturday evenings.

+She began hosting a political show leading up to the 2024 United States presidential election, called Battleground, on Fox in 2024.